jaynewey/stuj/README.md

 Notice that you must provide a `Component` instance when adding a component but only need provide a `Component` type when removing one.

-## System
+## EntitySystem
 Systems are for processing specific sets of entities.
-You should inherit the `System` class when writing systems.
+You should inherit the `EntitySystem` class when writing systems.
 The `update()` method of your system is called every tick and should perform your logic, usually iterating through a `Family`.
 A `Family` is essentially a set of `Entity` instances and should be assigned in the constructor.
 Usually in a System you want to only perform logic on entities that have a specific Component type or set of Component types.
 For example, a movement system might only affect entities that have a position component and a velocity component, we use families to hold these for us, and we can obtain a `Family` of entities by using `getFamily` from an `EntityManager` instance.
 Then, you would want to work with the components of the entities, so use `EntityManager`'s `getComponentMap()` to get all components of a type so you can access a `Component` by using an `Entity` as the key.
 Here's how it might look: